Gale of 1878: United States

 There were sustained wind speeds over 100 mph recorded at Cape Lookout, North Carolina.
-Several ships and schooners sank during the storm, including the steamer City of Houston which was lost on Frying Pan Shoals.

-In Virginia, the hurricane damaged several weather stations and 19 sailors drowned when their ship, the A.S.Davis, was driven ashore at Virginia Beach during the storm.
+Several ships and schooners sank during the storm, including the steamer City of Houston - valued at $200,000 - which was lost on Frying Pan Shoals.
+The captain of the schooner Mangolia drowned after the ship capsized in Albemarle Sound.
+Three other people perished after being washed overboard ships just offshore North Carolina.
+In Virginia, the hurricane damaged several weather stations and 19 sailors drowned when their ship, the A.S.
+Davis, was driven ashore at Virginia Beach during the storm.
+Two more people drowned in maritime incidents, one from the schooner Brewster and the other from the Everman.
+At least 22 vessels wrecked offshore Virginia as a result of the storm.
+Waves and abnormally high tides also completely inundated Cobb and Smith islands, washing away all livestock.
 There was heavy tree and building damage in Richmond.

-Washington D.C. experienced heavy tree damage and isolated flooding.
+Structures in Norfolk suffered damage, including a few warehouses, several churches, and residences that were under construction.
+The storm also downed or damaged outhouses, shutters, signs, and trees.